Here are some frightening statistics for you.

 58% of small businesses are unprepared for data loss.

-60% of small businesses who experience data loss will close within six months.*
+60% of small businesses who experience data loss will close within 6 months.
+(Clutch – Infographic: Is your data secure)

-If you drew a Venn diagram of those two data sets, it’s going to look a lot like a circle.
+If you drew a Venn diagram of those 2 data sets, it’s going to look a lot like a circle.

 Now let me ask you a question: do you have a data backup plan?